apache/druid/docs/release-info/migr-subquery-limit.md

 You can set both `maxSubqueryRows` and `maxSubqueryBytes` at cluster level and override them in individual queries.
 See [Overriding default query context values](../configuration#overriding-default-query-context-values) for more information.

-Make sure you enable `SubqueryCountStatsMonitor` so that Druid emits metrics for subquery statistics.
+Make sure you enable the Broker monitor `SubqueryCountStatsMonitor` so that Druid emits metrics for subquery statistics.
 To do this, add `org.apache.druid.server.metrics.SubqueryCountStatsMonitor` to the `druid.monitoring.monitors` property in your `common.runtime.properties` configuration file.
 See [Metrics monitors](../configuration#metrics-monitors) for more information.